 Get a Second Opinion

-When it comes to pets, you’re talking about a part of the family, and this can cause pet parents to leave reviews that are extremely challenging to receive and respond to.
+When it comes to pets, you’re talking about a part of the family, which can cause pet parents to leave reviews that are extremely challenging to receive and respond to.
 Whenever one of these reviews comes in, take a step back and distance yourself from the situation for 10-15 minutes.
 It’s good to get some perspective on a situation – especially when something is very emotionally charged.

-Interested in learning more about how you can use proactive tactics to help your clients succeed?
+Interested in learning more about how you can use proactive tactics to help improve client loyalty and increase revenue?
 Download our free e-book: The Customer Success Guide for Veterinary Practices!